What's the difference between street size and label size?

 What's the difference?

-It is important that you buy a dress within your size range.
-It is much easier to take a dress in a size or two than to try and let it out.
-Especially if the dress has already been altered; most manufacturers only leave 1/2-1" of materials to allow for letting a dress out.
+Tip: Always buy a dress within your size range.
+It's easier to take a dress in than to let it out, especially if it's already been altered, as most dresses only have 1/2-1" of extra material.

 International Size Chart